Skip to main content

 If your strategy relies on standard "blog SEO," you are fighting a ghost.
 AI engines do not read your CSS.
 They parse raw Document Object Models (DOMs).

-To dominate the Dark Funnel, your Knowledge Graph must be heavily engineered with JSON-LD Schema.org Entity Graphs.
+To dominate the Enterprise Procurement, your Knowledge Graph must be heavily engineered with JSON-LD Schema.org Entity Graphs.
 You must embed complex cryptographic data strictly declaring the relationships within your industrial sector.
 By defining your content accurately as a <B2BService>, citing your C-Level executives as verified <Person> entities, and linking your compliance structures via <TechArticle>, you forcibly train the AI.

 You no longer attempt to rank on a generic search page; you algorithmically command the Artificial Intelligence to cite your organization as the singular, absolute Source of Truth when it produces a recommendation output for an evaluating corporate board.